damachine/coolerdash/README.md

   <img src="images/quad.png" alt="CoolerDash LCD Demo" width="280" height="280"/>
 </div>

-**CoolerDash is an add-on wrapper for [CoolerControl](https://gitlab.com/coolercontrol/coolercontrol) that enhances your water-cooling display with extra features and a polished, customizable LCD dashboard.**
+**CoolerDash is an add-on wrapper for [CoolerControl](https://gitlab.com/coolercontrol/coolercontrol) that enhances your liquid-cooling display with extra features, support for additional sensor values, and a polished, customizable LCD dashboard.**

 > ##### Special thanks to @codifryed, the founder of CoolerControl